-Back in the 1980s when Pro Wrestling was experiencing its first proper boom, an outrageous television show produced by Johnny Cafarella and David McClane came onto the scene.
+Back in the 1980s when Pro Wrestling was experiencing something of a boom, if not locally then at least on national TV.
+This page concerns an outrageous television show produced by Johnny Cafarella and David McClane that came onto the scene at the time.
 An all women's show featuring mad and outlandish characters, comedy skits and of course plenty of beautiful women with some actual wrestling thrown in too, GLOW ran for four seasons and continued in various forms after it left television.
 The most notable alumna of the GLOW roster is Lisa Moretti who played Tina Ferrari and who went on to become 3-time WWE Women's ChampionIvory.A documentary about the show was produced in 2012 titled GLOW: The Story of the Gorgeous Ladies of Wrestling.

 "Gorgeous Tropes of Wrestling":